bhaskarsantoshk/problem-solving/Guide.md

     * initially assign A to prev.
 Iterate through all roman chars in the string left to right, if map.get(c) is greater than map.get(prev), sum -= 2* map.get(c)
     * add map.get(c) to sum, prev = c.
     * reason for deducting twice is because we are adding blindly the value in next step.
+7. Valid Parentheses
+    * Create a stack, iterate through all characters, for each open bracket - push the respective closed bracket.
+    * For every closed bracket , check if stack is not empty and popped value is matching else return false
+    * at the end, return true if stack is empty.
 2. Merge two sorted lists
     * Recursive approach: Base conditions: If l1 is null, return l2.
 If l2 is null, return l1. if l1.val is less than l2.val, l1 will be the head. l1.next will be the return of merge of l1.next and l2- vice versa.